NaveenKanaparthi/first-repo/README.md

 # first-repo
-Myself Naveen Kanaparthi,This is my first repository.
+Naveen Kanaparthi, This is my first repository.